Top Tipples: Drinks with a dragon twist for Chinese New Year

 You may have noticed some packet drinks looking particularly festive during your recent grocery runs.

-Home-grown beverage brand Yeo’s has given three of its packets a Chinese New Year makeover: the Chrysanthemum Tea, Winter Melon Flavoured Drink and Lychee Flavoured Drink.
+Home-grown beverage brand Yeo’s has given three of its products a Chinese New Year makeover: the Chrysanthemum Tea, Winter Melon Flavoured Drink and Lychee Flavoured Drink.

 Instead of the usual livery featuring the brand’s logo and the flavour’s core ingredient, the packets have striking illustrations of auspicious creatures such as dragons, phoenixes and lions.